callmewa/avangate/README.md

 For this example, the response is built in the same way, only using shorter data formats for date values.
 HMAC source string is built from the following:

-Field name

-Length

-Field value
+Field name, Length, Field value

 IPN_PID[0]